1 9 6 4 – 1 9 6 5 (UK)

 The main perpetrator of evil is Titan, a green-skinned megalomaniac and the ruler of Titanica – (pictured below left) rumoured to be based on Laurence Olivier.

-Fortuitously, WASP has the Stingray – An atomic-powered submarine equipped with sixteen sting missiles and based at Marineville which is WASP’s Island Headquarters, connected to the ocean by a tunnel from which Stingray emerges each episode.
+Fortuitously, WASP has the Stingray – An atomic-powered submarine equipped with sixteen sting missiles and based at Marineville which is WASP’s Island Headquarters (pictured below), connected to the ocean by a tunnel from which Stingray emerges each episode.

 The third crew member of Stingray is Marina – a mute, green-haired, mermaid beauty.
 If you want to get specific, she is the daughter of Aphony (benevolent ruler of Pacifica) and was rescued from the clutches of Titan by Troy and Phones in episode 1.